 What if it rains?#

 Spend more time in the Acropolis Museum and National Archaeological Museum.
-The Acropolis is slippery when wet but still accessible.
+Both are world-class and completely indoors.
+The Acropolis itself is still accessible in rain, but the marble gets extremely slippery — be very careful.

 The Bottom Line#